pedromsfernandes/simplify-website/src/data/blog/why-is-it-important-to-simplify-your-everyday-life.md

 #### Declutter your house

 Limit your possessions as well as limit your risks of spinal cord injuries in case of tripping over objects on the floor or getting hit from falling pieces in a closet above.
 In order to learn about spinal cord injuries and the possible risks in everyday life have a look at our [Neuropal](/products/neuropal) product page.
 Decluttering your space can greatly reduce stress and anxiety and provides your direct access to important appliances that have been thought lost in the one cupboard we store everything we don’t have use for at the moment.

 Simplification can range from organizing your home to implementing new technologies to facilitate your everyday life.
 The benefits include, but are not limited to, increased focus due to less distractions, created room for leisure activities resulting from efficiently handling tasks and the minimization of work overload and stress owing to the reduced multitasking and a clear overview of goals.

 Your simplification process at home starts with the above steps, but where can you learn more about incorporating this into your work or business?
-Right here, at Simplify.
+Right here, at Simplify...